bareos/bareos/docs/manuals/source/DeveloperGuide/generaldevel.rst

 Automatic Sourcecode Formatting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All C/C++ code should be formatted properly based on the principles mentioned above.
 Therefore we provide a configuration file for **clang-format** that contains all formatting rules.
 The filename is ".clang-format" and it is located in the root directory of the bareos repo.

-The configuration file will be invoked by clang-format automatically.
-The usage is as easy as this:
+The configuration file will be automatically found and used by clang-format:

 .. code-block:: bash
   :caption: Example shell script